bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 I have a love-hate relationship with `make`.

 On one hand, it is one of my favorite tools.
 I can confidently rely on it because I know the vast majority of distros are likely to have it, meaning wherever I am working, it will probably be accessible to me.
-When it is set up well, the interface for invoking `make` is just simple.
+When it is set up well, the interface for invoking `make` to build your project is hard to beat.
+If your project is small and the build is simple, it's easy to setup and start getting value from it.

-On the other hand, writing `makefiles` has been tripping me up since day one.
-At first, the language and syntax of `makefiles` seem simple and austere, but the more you learn, the more you realize how many dark nooks and sharp edges are in the details.
-Every time I come back to writing `makefiles`, I feel like I have to relearn all sorts of oddities to get comfortable again.
+On the other hand, writing makefiles for anything other than trivial builds has been tripping me up since day one.
+At first, the language and syntax of makefiles seem simple and austere, but the more you learn, the more you realize how many sharp edges are buried in the details.
+Oftentimes, I feel like I have a clear build task I want make to perform, but it can be hard to express that task in a way make is happy with.
+Every time I come back to writing makefiles, I feel like I have to relearn all sorts of oddities to get comfortable again.

-I created this “study guide” in an attempt to really solidify my understanding of the core knowledge you need to write `makefiles`.
-My hope is that through the process of writing these notes, I will have familiarized myself enough with the tool to avoid being so flustered the next time I come back to using it.

-I hope others get some value out of this post...
-But I mainly created this to help myself solidify some concepts—that is why I am calling this post a study guide.
+I created this _study guide_ in an attempt to really solidify my understanding of the core features you can use in makefiles.
+My hope is that through the process of writing these notes, I will have familiarized myself enough with the tool to avoid being so flustered the next time I need to use it.
+I hope others get some value out of this post, but this post is more of a collection of notes than a cohesive piece of writing.
+I added references to each section so that others can dig in deeper if they want.

-_For someone interested in learning make well, I would recommend the (surprisingly well-written) make documentation!_

 ## Make as a Build System

 ### 🏭 **Make is a _build automation system_ (AKA _build system_).**

-- A build system is a program or set of programs that automates your _build process_.
+- A build system is a program or set of programs that automate your _build process_.
 - Your build process is the sequence of all _build tasks_ required to generate the correct output artifacts from your input source files.
 - A build task is the smallest unit of work in your build process; these tasks cannot be broken down into smaller tasks.
 Build tasks may call one or many _build tools_.
 - Build tools are programs that accept source files as input and generate output files or initiate some side effect based on your input source files.